cliosight/Docs/Spec.md

 3. Ensuring that no other forms or endpoints can insert data into these tables.
 4. Disabling data export

 Reports created from restricted tables using one or more of the above methods can serve other datasources from which reports can be generated.
-This is however possible only if the fourth option is not applied.
+This can however be done only if the fourth option is not applied.
 It ensures that the primary table and associated sub-form tables receive their inputs through the designated form interface or endpoint only.
 This real-world data can be used for generating artificial datasets using GANs (Generative adversarial networks) or VAEs (Variational autoencoders).

 # Dashboard <a name="dashboard"></a>